 Winter for Vata-Pitta-Kapha

-Thankfully, you have the strengths of all three doshas to support you through the winter.
+Thankfully, you have the strengths and stability of all three doshas to support you through the winter.
 Pitta will be largely calmed by the winter season so your primary focus will be on balancing vata and kapha.
 Still, you may find it helpful to read the vata, pitta, and kapha sections for tips on how to support each of the three doshas respectively.
 With some focused inner awareness, you can adapt the advice on a day-to-day basis—pacifying whichever dosha needs the most attention at any given time.

 Foods to Favor